UPPMAX/naiss_intro_python/docs/lesson_plans/20251127/README.md

 This means that if the evaluation results state that the course went too fast, I am unhappy.

+To save time, I will only prepare videos for the HPC clusters that do have a registered learner:

+- 3x Unknown: I assume this is Dardel or Tetralith
+- 2x C3SE: I assume Alvis, as this is a NAISS HPC cluster
+- 5x HPC2N: 5x Kebnekaise
+- 7x LUNARC: 7x COSMOS
+- 1x COSMOS-SENS: I assume that the course coordinator has contacted this person
+- 4x NSC: 4x Tetralith
+- 1x PDC: 1x Dardel
+- 5x UPPMAX
+- 1x NSC and UPPMAX
+- 1x PDC and NSC

+This means I can skip Bianca and LUMI :-)

 ## Observation questions